Multi-instance IDA Pro MCP server — analyze multiple binaries simultaneously through a single MCP endpoint.

 Related Projects

-• ida-pro-mcp — The underlying IDA plugin providing 71+ tools (MIT License)
+- ida-pro-mcp — The original single-instance IDA MCP plugin (tools originated from here) (MIT License)

 Support